Mozart the Music Processor: music notation software for Microsoft Windows">

 From Mozart 6 onwards there is much improved percussion support and this topic is covered in the help system

 Mozart has a full range of 8 octaves spanning, the range of a piano.
+The limit for entering notes directly on a score is dictated by the stave spacing, allowing up to half way to the neighbouring stave.
 If you want higher or lower notes than will currently fit, then, within this very broad constraint, you only have to make room for them.
 Do this by increasing the gap between staves using the PageFormat command.
 (NB it is not sufficient to increase the gap between score lines even when the score has only one stave: the stave gap still controls how far from the stave you may place a note.)

-A "chord" in (Mozart 4 onwards) is a vertical collection of notes of the same duration in a single strand (melodic line).
-It may contain an arbitrary number of notes.
+A "chord" in Mozart is a vertical collection of notes of the same duration in a single strand (melodic line).
+They share a stem.
+There may be an arbitrary number of notes, but (as is standard in music notation) they must all be of the same duration.

 To have parallel notes of different durations on the same stave, they must be in different strands.
 Use the ScoreLayout command to add a second (or further) strand to a stave.
 When editing a piece with more than one strand on a stave it is often convenient to split the strands temporarily on to different staves (to see more clearly what you are doing) and recombine them on the same stave when you've finished.
 This is done with the ScoreSeparate and ScoreCombine commands.

-For more information see the topic "Techniques for editing complex scores" in the on-line help (of Mozart 4 onwards).
+For more information see the topic "Techniques for editing complex scores" in the on-line help.

 Mozart selects MIDI assignments independently of most other features.
 The chances are, if this is happening, that a strand on your percussion stave is playing on a MIDI channel other than the special percussion channel (usually channel 10).
 Use the View/MidiOptions command to set it to the percussion channel.
 Do not set a voice.

-However, if the toolbars are lost, there is now a solution for recovering it.
-Just run < a href="../programs/mzreset.exe">mzreset.exe (download it or run it from here) which restores the factory settings, including toolbar positions, on all versions of Mozart from Mozart 3 onwards.
+Alternatively, if a toolbar is lost, there is a general solution for recovering it.
+Just run mzReset.exe (download it or run it from here) which restores the factory settings, including toolbar positions, on all versions of Mozart from Mozart 3 onwards.

 Mozart's print-out should be scalable over a wide range of music sizes.
 If this isn't happening for you, then it may be because Mozart's scalable TrueType music symbols font has failed to install correctly or has been removed.

-If you look at the fonts (Control Panel -> Fonts) then you should see, according to the version of Mozart in use:
+If you look at the fonts installed in Windows then you should see, according to the version of Mozart in use:

-If the font has not installed correctly then download it from here and install it manually (while Mozart is not running).
-To download the Mozart 7 font, right click on the link in the table above and "save as".
-Then copy it (Ctrl+drag) to the fonts folder in the Control Panel.
+If the appropriate font has not installed correctly then download it from the music font downloads page and install it manually (while Mozart is not running).

 Notes:

-To repeat from an anacrusis (up-beat/pick-up/...) at least one extra barline often has to be introduced.
+Method 1: To repeat from an anacrusis (up-beat/pick-up/...) at least one extra barline often has to be introduced.
 (See "extra barline" in the Mozart help system.)
 The examples below show this (by highlighting the extra bars in blue for the purposes of illustration only).
+This method shows an extra bar at the repeat:

 To Check whether you have the latest Service Pack installed: